-We have a number of mRNA medicine development programs that leverage our proprietary LUNAR delivery system and mRNA design and production capabilities.
-We have a partnership with Cystic Fibrosis Foundation Therapeutics, Inc. to develop novel mRNA therapeutic candidates to treat cystic fibrosis and a strategic collaboration with CureVac AG to jointly discover, develop and commercialize mRNA therapeutic candidates to treat ornithine transcarbamylase (OTC) deficiency and other diseases.
-We have also partnered with Ultragenyx to develop up to ten mRNA therapeutic candidates for rare disease targets.
-The first disclosed indication is Glycogen Storage Disease type III.
+Arcturus has a number of mRNA medicine development programs that leverage our proprietary LUNAR delivery system and mRNA design and production capabilities such as a grant program with the Cystic Fibrosis Foundation (Arcturus’ wholly owned program) to develop novel mRNA therapeutic candidates to treat cystic fibrosis and a wholly owned program to discover, develop and commercialize mRNA therapeutic candidate to treat ornithine transcarbamylase (OTC) deficiency.

 siRNA, miRNA, and ASO

 RNA interference (RNAi) is a natural mechanism used by the body to turn off genes without permanently changing DNA, and it controls how and when genes are turned into proteins.
 RNAi occurs when a small RNA, such as small interfering RNA, antisense RNA or microRNA, binds to messenger RNA (mRNA) and stops a cell from turning that mRNA into a protein product.